autowarefoundation/autoware.universe/autodrive_autoware/install_jetson.md

 > **Note 4:** Use `colcon build --packages-select <package_name> --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release` to re-build only specific packages instead of (re)building the entire workspace to avoid large (re)build times.

+> **Note 5:** If any changes to files of a particular package don't seem to take effect, delete the respective package directories from the `install` and `build` folders and rebuild the respective package using `--packages-select` option.

 ## Test Autoware Installation with Planning Simulation:

 1. Source the `setup.*sh` (e.g., `setup.bash`) files of ROS distribution (if not already done) and your workspace: